 • NUI Certificate in Management and Leadership (with Catholic Youth Care and City of Dublin Youth Service Board)

 • NUI Certificate in Equality and Diversity for Early Years Professionals (with Pavee Point)

-• NUI Certificate in Professional Supervision (offered on campus from Jan 2012 to Fieldwork Supervisors)
+• NUI Certificate in Professional Supervision

 The partnership with sponsor organisations is central to the successful provision and delivery by Maynooth University of certificate programmes.
 While the majority of teaching and learning takes place of campus, students come on campus to register and participated in a tailored library induction session.
 Sponsors are also encouraged, and facilitated, to use the Department resources at weekends and outside term time when access to rooms and parking is less constrained.